-"As with surface sampling, for routine assessments in which the goal is to identify possible mold contamination problems prior to remediation, it may be unnecessary to conduct air sampling because decisions about appropriate remediation strategies can typically be made on the basis of a visual inspection [with the aid of moisture meters and/or infrared/ thermographic (FLIR) cameras.]"
+"As with surface sampling, for routine assessments in which the goal is to identify possible mold contamination problems prior to remediation, it may be unnecessary to conduct air sampling because decisions about appropriate remediation strategies can typically be made on the basis of a visual inspection [with the aid of moisture meters and/or infrared/thermographic (FLIR) cameras.]"

-Air sampling may, however, be necessary in certain situations, including:
+Per HUD: Air sampling may, however, be necessary in certain situations, including:

-- 1. if an individual has been diagnosed with illness or irritation associated with fungal exposure through inhalation; - 2. if it is suspected that the ventilation system is contaminated; - 3. if it is suspected that there are reservoirs of mold spores in old carpeting or house dust that may impact the ability to pass a post-remediation verification air test; - 4. to determine by Post Remediation Verification testing that there has not been any crosscontamination of the air due to failed or careless mold remediation efforts.
+- 1. if an individual has been diagnosed with illness or irritation associated with fungal exposure through inhalation; - 2. if it is suspected that the ventilation system is contaminated.
+Elevated levels of Pen/Asp spores throughout a home's indoor air is in general a good indication of mold contaminated ducting - 3. if it is suspected that there are reservoirs of mold spores in old carpeting or house dust that may impact the ability to pass a post-remediation verification air test; - 4. to determine by Post Remediation Verification testing that there has not been any cross-contamination of the air due to failed or careless mold remediation efforts.

 It is important to note: Airborne mold particulates may include spores, toxin laden fungal fragments, aggregates of spores or fragments, or materials contaminated with fungal product.
-However, spore trap air sampling methods will only test for mold spores.
+However, spore trap air sampling methods will only test for spores.
 Spore trap sampling collects mold spores from the air onto small sticky slides inside the air sampling cassette (i.e., Air-O-Cell).
 Slides are removed at the lab and analyzed by Direct Microscopic Examination (DME).